The latest news about TRA and our current activities ....

 Click on the title to read the full article.

-Here is our pick of the current vacancies on our Planning Jobs Board - with closing dates in October.
+Here is our pick of the current vacancies on our Planning Jobs Board - with closing dates in February and March.

 Rushmoor Borough Council recently appointed TRA to prepare and deliver a short bespoke evening training session for their Councillors on Trees and the Planning Process.
 The workshop provided training on protected trees, in particular tree preservation orders, for those with a limited arboricultural knowledge base or non-arboricultural background.

 Congratulations to Cheryl Howarth on reaching 20 years as a crucial member of the TRA office team, having joined way back in February 1998.

 The TRA 2018-19 Training Programme for planning and development practitioners in England and Wales has now been finalised and can be viewed on our website.
 It features four brand new workshops along with several well-established events and our popular discounted block-booking scheme continues.

 Two more Neighbourhood Plans have been submitted to TRA for examination in the last couple of weeks: for Repton in South Derbyshire and South Petherton in South Somerset.